iiijjjii/zsw.ca/questions.md

 <br>
 #### What software do you use to do your work?<a id="software"></a>
 We work in a Linux environment and believe in open source software.
-Our choice for a Linux distribution is ArchLinux.
+Our choice for a Linux distribution is Arch Linux.

-We develop with bash and core utils (awk, sed, find etc), python, web2py, apache, MySQL and nagios.
+We develop with bash and core utils (awk, sed, find etc), python, web2py, magento, apache, MySQL and nagios.
 The software we choose to work with
 includes: dwm, urxvt, screen, bash, vim, firefox (pentadactyl), mutt, weechat, rtorrent, mplayer and mpd.

 Here are our dotfiles; [jim](http://FIXME) and [steve](http://FIXME)